-Claim: Man is caught cheating on a drug test when urinalysis reveals that he's pregnant.
+Claim: A man was caught cheating on a drug test when urinalysis revealed he was pregnant.

 Example:[Los Angeles Times, 2001]